+Sets the stop criterion as a volume fraction of the phase.
 This setting is applied to all phases.

-volume\fraction - the volume fraction to stop at (a value between 0 and 1)
+stop\criterion\value - the volume fraction of the phase (a value between 0 and 1)

 Sets the numerical parameters.
 If not specified, reasonable defaults are be used.